Entering the European market for dried ginger

 The European Parliament and Council adopted the New Official Controls Regulation, which entered into force in December 2019.
 New official controls regulation will extend its scope to organic products.
 Exporters from third countries will use the single standard Common Health Entry Document for the prior notification of exports.

 Presence of mycotoxins (aflatoxins and ochratoxin A) was the main reason for banning dried ginger from the European market until 2012.
-The maximum level of aflatoxin for dried ginger must be maximum 5 μg/kg for aflatoxin B1 and 10 μg/kg for the total aflatoxin content (B1, B2, G1 and G2).
+The maximum level of aflatoxin for dried ginger is 5 μg/kg for aflatoxin B1 and 10 μg/kg for the total aflatoxin content (B1, B2, G1 and G2).
 For ochratoxin, the maximum level is 15 μg/kg (CELEX 32006R1881).

 The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
 Products containing more pesticide residues than allowed will be withdrawn from the European market.
 However, excessive residues of pesticides are not very frequent case in trade with dried ginger.
 The European Union regularly publishes a list of approved pesticides that are authorised for use in the European Union.
 This list is frequently updated.

-Specific limits for the presence of heavy metals in herbs and spices are not yet set in the European legislation on contaminants but this may change soon.
-The European Commission launched a review process for the maximum allowed levels of lead in 2020.
-New limits for some products may be set in 2021.
-The proposed limit values for lead are 2 mg/kg for ginger.
+Until recently, specific limits for the presence of heavy metals in spices and herbs were not set in the European legislation on contaminants.
+However, this changed in 2021, following a review process for the maximum allowed levels of lead.
+The new maximum level for lead (in mg/kg) is set at 2 for ginger.

 Steam sterilisation is the best way to combat microbiological contamination.
 However, this treatment negatively affects the taste of ginger.
 Therefore, research is being conducted into alternatives to steam sterilisation.
 Since it is still the cheapest and safest method to combat microbiological contamination, European buyers usually require their suppliers to use steam sterilisation.

-- Earn a significant premium by supplying ginger that is sterilised at the source.
-However, investments in the necessary equipment can be very costly, up to €1 million.
+- Consider supplying ginger that is sterilised at the source.
+It will give your ginger much more value.
+However, investments in the necessary equipment can be very costly, amounting to up to €1 million.

 - Arrange heat treatment by contracting specialised service providers in Europe, such as Fisce.